Particular/ServiceControl/tools/Issue558Detector/readme.md

 There are a few additional check that can help you determine which of the following scenarios took place:
   1. Find the suspicious message in ServiceInsight.
 If you notice two messages with the same id, it means that the message was successfully retried before the ServiceControl upgrade.
 If both messages are green then the incorrect retry was successful.
 If one of the messages is red then it means the incorrect retry attempt failed.
   2. Navigate to the exposed Raven studio (by default it's at http://localhost:33333/storage), open Documents tab and go to FailedMessages.
 There you can export data to CSV file for easier search.
-      - If the suspicious message does not have any FailureGroup, then it means it was incorrectly retried and that retry succeeded.
-Its Status is 2 (Resolved).
+      - If the suspicious message does not have any FailureGroup and has Status 2 (Resolved), then it means it was incorrectly retried and that retry succeeded.
-      - If the suspicious message does have a FailureGroup assigned and has Status 2, then it was most likely correctly retried failed message.
+      - If the suspicious message does have a FailureGroup assigned and has Status 2 (Resolved), then it was most likely correctly retried failed message.
       - If the suspicious message does have a FailureGroup and has Status 1 (Unresolved), then the last retry attempt failed, but we can't determine its previous state.

 ## Other notes
 If a failed message has been retried accidentally:
   1. It may have had an effect on your endpoint even if it failed again
   2. If the retry failed then the message may still be marked as Unresolved in ServiceControl.
 It needs to be archived to prevent it from being retried again in the future.
+  3. MessageSubmittedForRetry vs MessagesSubmittedForRetry - the latter event was introduced in ServiceControl version 1.6.0, so it can help you determine whether the specific retry was attempted before or after the upgrade.